This article is for the first film only. For tropes applied to the entire franchise, see The Matrix.

 Oracle: Well now I'm supposed to say "Hmm....that's interesting."

 A Glitch in the Matrix: Trope Namer.
 An experience of deja-vu means that something within the Matrix has been altered.
-Namely, that the windows of the building in question have all been filled in with bricks.
+In this case, that the windows of their building have all been filled in with bricks.

 Go Mad from the Revelation: Morpheus suggests that adults who are freed from the Matrix have an exceptionally hard time adjusting, which is why they don't normally free people after they reach a certain age.
 Cypher has two lines, to Trinity in the opening scene ("We're gonna kill him.
 You understand that?") and the "He's gonna pop!" when Neo's reeling from the reveals in the first Construct sequence, tie into this.